nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: To get started, you'll want to set up your [Development Environment](#2-development-environment) and make sure you understand the branching strategy described in the [Version Control](#version-control) section and how to make a pull request.
+:information_source: **Getting started:** To get started, you'll want to set up your [Development Environment](#2-development-environment) and make sure you understand the branching strategy described in the [Version Control](#version-control) section and how to make a pull request.
 Thorough [testing](#5-testing) is expected for all pull requests, such that all testable methods are amply tested.

 </div>